shonfeder/dune.wiki-fork/shared-cache-meeting-20210113.md

 Once the internal development is complete, Jane Street plans to opensource the developed system and integrate it with Dune.

-We are going to stop weekly distributed cache meetings.
+We are stopping the weekly distributed cache meetings, so this is the last meeting.